Hostel Hudugaru Bekagiddare: Plot

 Ajith is a college student and an aspiring filmmaker residing in Thunga Boys Hostel, who is criticised by his friends for not having a proper "story and structure" in his films.
 One night before the exams, the hostel warden Ramesh Kumar commits suicide with a note blaming Ajith and his friends behind his death.
 Without any choice, Ajith and his friends decides to get rid of the body with the help from their "pothead" seniors Genie, Echo and Swami, where unpredictable yet hilarious situation ensues during the process.
 It is later revealed that Ramesh is actually alive and was helping Ajith in making a short film based on his death in the hostel with the help of Ajith's cousin Nikki, but Ajith did not expected the pothead seniors' help as the story did not demanded it.
 At 5:00 am, Ajith and his friends soon learn about the truth, but decides to help him in filming the climax.
 After shooting the climax, everyone heads back to study for their exams and Ramesh decide to correct his duties after realizing his irresponsible behaviour.
 While preparing for the exams, Ajith and the students learn that the principal has committed suicide as the question paper has been leaked and the exams are cancelled.

 Cast

 The first promo featuring Puneeth Rajkumar was included at the end of the film.

 Soundtrack

 A2 Music, which holds the audio rights for the film, released the film's first single from its soundtrack album titled as "The Hostel Hudugaru Protest Song" on 5 January 2023.
 This track was penned by Yogaraj Bhat, composed and sung by B. Ajaneesh Loknath.
-It was picturised in the premises of a college hostel, and features with cameos by Rishab Shetty, Pawan Kumar and Shine Shetty.
+It was picturised in the premises of a college hostel, and features cameos by Rishab Shetty, Pawan Kumar and Shine Shetty.